 Download your FREE Cognitive Load Theory booklet here

 Big Maths Beat That isn’t like any other assessment and tracking system.
 It is at the very centre of the school’s entire maths curriculum.
 It is the engine room of the pedagogy, as opposed to ‘bolt on tracking’.
+Yes, you can also do Zero Marking!
 If you were told to throw out all your tracking systems, unless you desperately wanted to keep them for your own purpose, then BMBT would remain.
 When the curriculum, pedagogy and tracking are one, then you have an easy and naturalresponse to the question, ‘What impact is our curriculum having on our children’s learning?’

 The implications of Cognitive Load Theory for teachers are becoming well established.
 However, the end result for busy teachers can end up looking like a list of ‘tips for teachers’ (‘remember not to have unnecessary animations in your powerpoint slides’, ‘remember to wait in silence while learners are processing new information before talking again’ etc.).
 This would be a serious watering down of the extensive research that has gone into CLT and the profound implications for teachers that has come out of that research.
 So, can CLT actually transform teaching in the way that it promises, and, if so, how?

 In my previous post I noted that exploring adaptive teaching can lead schools into advancements with their curriculum design, quality of teaching, and, crucially, the joining of the two.
 Here, I present 2 basic features of curriculum design that spring out of adaptive teaching, and then 3 broad modes for approaching adapting teaching, and finally 3 classic implementation errors.
 Adaptive Teaching is Alive!

 There are two basic requirements of a curriculum designed for adaptive teaching (i.e. one that empowers the teacher to be constantly responding to learners in a purposeful way).